AlexanderGilmour2236/kill-the-frogs/README.md

 ### Controls:
 Click on the road/railroad to run a car or a train to run over the frogs as much as you can

+### Code:
+The entry point of the game is a script "GameLoader" on the "Main" scene